ARUNKUMARM17/notes-makerapp/client/README.md

-This is a simple full stack project taking title and content from the user and storing it in local database.we can add new note,edit a note and we can also delete a note
+This is a simple full stack project containing title and content wher the user can write the title and content and  it stored  in local database.User can add new note,edit a note and can also delete a note